datafibers-community/df_complete_guide/design_overview.md

 * Schema Registry LAU: Sequence for schema operations.
 * Installed L: Sequence for list of installed connects/transforms.
 * Status Sync.: Sequence for synchronizing status.
+* Stream Back: Sequence to stream back the batch result to queue.

 ## Connect LAUD
 The Connect performs LAUD operation as follows.